 Whether you use CSAT follow up surveys after calls, or simply ask your customers to rate their experience with a Net Promoter Score, you undoubtedly have some method of benchmarking where your company stands when it comes to customer satisfaction.
 And as we all know, what gets measured gets improved.
 So, where do you begin when you're ready to improve CSAT scores in your call center?
 See our list below:

-Focus on Personal Interactions with Your Customers
+1. Focus on Personal Interactions with Your Customers

 And, you don't have to say goodbye to your IVR system altogether.
-Many call centers still use IVR as a call routing technique.
+Most call centers still use IVR as a call routing technique.
 By offering 2 - 3 simple options, such as "Press 1 for Sales, Press 2 for Customer Service," you can ensure that your callers are routed to the right agent or department the first time.

-Implement Advanced Call Routing Strategies
+2. Implement Advanced Call Routing Strategies

 Advanced call routing strategies, such as geographic call routing and skills-based routing, can significantly decrease your call center's average hold time and average transfer rate.
 In turn, these KPIs have a significant impact on CSAT scores in your call center.
-After all, how likely would you be to recommend a company to a friend or colleague after you spent 20 minutes on hold, only to be transferred to multiple agents or departments?
+With advanced call routing, you can ensure that your callers are sent to the agent who is best equipped to handle their needs.

 Use advanced call routing techniques, like skills-based routing and percentage-based routing, to ensure that callers are directed to the right agent the first time that they call.
 This essential call center software feature allows your business to reduce average hold time and cut down on unnecessary call transfers.

-Monitor and Track Related KPIs
+3. Monitor and Track Related Call Center KPIs

 If you are searching for ways to improve CSAT scores in your call center, start with the data that is provided by your virtual call center software.
 Key metrics reports, including total calls answered, total calls abandoned, average hold time, and the number of calls fielded by each agent can provide invaluable insight into your call center's current customer service levels.

 Keep an eye on related KPIs, such as first call resolution, as you work to improve CSAT scores in your call center.
 According to ICMI, call centers see a 1% increase in customer service levels for every 1% improvement in first call resolution.

-Invest in a Quality Assurance Specialist
+4. Invest in a Quality Assurance Specialist

 As a call center manager, you have a lot on your plate.
 And while you might have time to listen to a few call recordings during the week, you probably don't have the opportunity to follow up on every quality assurance that you see.

 That's why it's important to have a member of your team that is dedicated to monitoring and coaching your agents.
 And if you're short on budget for staffing, you might consider promoting one of your best agents to this position.
-An existing agent will already understand your business, and will be comfortable with best practices, making the transition into the QA position a little easier.
+An existing agent will already understand your business and will be comfortable with best practices, making the transition into the QA position a little easier.

 Consider adding a dedicated member of your team who monitors, tracks, and coaches agent performance.
 Some small call centers choose to promote qualified, existing agents into this position rather than bringing in a new QA team.